talon-one/talon_one.rb/docs/ManagementApi.md

 Export customer sessions

-Download a CSV file containing the customer sessions that match the request.  **Important:** Archived sessions cannot be exported.
-See the [retention policy](https://docs.talon.one/docs/dev/server-infrastructure-and-data-retention).  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).  - `id`: The internal ID of the session. - `firstsession`: Whether this is a first session. - `integrationid`: The integration ID of the session. - `applicationid`: The ID of the Application. - `profileid`: The internal ID of the customer profile. - `profileintegrationid`: The integration ID of the customer profile. - `created`: The timestamp when the session was created. - `state`: The [state](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states) of the session. - `cartitems`: The cart items in the session. - `discounts`: The discounts in the session. - `total`: The total value of cart items and additional costs in the session, before any discounts are applied. - `attributes`: The attributes set in the session. - `closedat`: Timestamp when the session was closed. - `cancelledat`: Timestamp when the session was cancelled. - `referral`: The referral code in the session. - `identifiers`: The identifiers in the session. - `additional_costs`: The [additional costs](https://docs.talon.one/docs/product/account/dev-tools/managing-additional-costs) in the session. - `updated`: Timestamp of the last session update. - `store_integration_id`: The integration ID of the store. - `coupons`: Coupon codes in the session.
+Download a CSV file containing the customer sessions that match the request.  > [!important] Archived sessions cannot be exported.
+See the [retention > policy](https://docs.talon.one/docs/dev/server-infrastructure-and-data-retention).  > [!tip] If the exported CSV file is too large to view, you can > [split it into multiple files](https://www.google.com/search?q=split+CSV+into+multiple+files).  - `id`: The internal ID of the session. - `firstsession`: Whether this is a first session. - `integrationid`: The integration ID of the session. - `applicationid`: The ID of the Application. - `profileid`: The internal ID of the customer profile. - `profileintegrationid`: The integration ID of the customer profile. - `created`: The timestamp when the session was created. - `state`: The [state](https://docs.talon.one/docs/dev/concepts/entities/customer-sessions#customer-session-states)    of the session. - `cartitems`: The cart items in the session. - `discounts`: The discounts in the session. - `total`: The total value of cart items and additional costs in the session, before any discounts are applied. - `attributes`: The attributes set in the session. - `closedat`: Timestamp when the session was closed. - `cancelledat`: Timestamp when the session was cancelled. - `referral`: The referral code in the session. - `identifiers`: The identifiers in the session. - `additional_costs`: The [additional costs](https://docs.talon.one/docs/product/account/dev-tools/managing-additional-costs)    in the session. - `updated`: Timestamp of the last session update. - `store_integration_id`: The integration ID of the store. - `coupons`: Coupon codes in the session.

 ### Example